- 10 courses

 - 1.5-3 years

-Texas is consistently listed as a top-ten university for computer science by U.S. News.
+The University of Texas at Austin is consistently listed as a top-ten university for computer science by U.S. News.
 The University has now made it possible to combine that top-tier reputation with the flexibility of online study through the new Master of Science in Computer Science Online.
 The program’s rigorous curriculum is based on UT’s on-campus degree, ensuring that you will receive the elite quality of instruction that defines a UT education.

 You will be able take classes in a flexible format that gives you the ability to pursue your educational goals in the manner most consistent with your career goals.
 The Master’s degree you receive at the end of your studies will be indistinguishable from its on-campus counterpart (will not say online) at only a fraction of the on-campus program costs.